大惊小怪

 - Pinyin: dà jīng xiǎo guài

-- English Translation: To make a fuss over nothing, to overreact to trivial matters
+- English Translation: Making a fuss over nothing (overreacting to trifles)

 2. Detailed Meaning and Nuances